 \subsection{Left edge column}

 At the beginning of the scan, we initialize the variable $\kappa$ to zero.
-And, it is incremented by one when a new domain is encountered.
+It is incremented by one when a new domain is encountered.
 For example, assume that the lattice site $(0,3)$ is the first lattice site along the column which has label $0$.
 During the scan, on reaching this lattice site, we increment $\kappa$ to $1$ and relabel the lattice site $(0,3)$ as $1$.
-This is a newly identified domain, hence, it is the first node of the path for the domain with $k=1$ as well as the last.
-Accordingly, set the first node variables $\alpha^1=0$ and $\beta^1=3$.
-And, the last node variables $\gamma^1=0$ and $\delta^1=3$.
+This is a newly identified domain; hence, it is the first and the last node of the path for the domain with $k=1$.
+Accordingly, set the first node variables $\alpha^1=0$ and $\beta^1=3$ and the last node variables $\gamma^1=0$ and $\delta^1=3$.
 In addition, the counter for the number of the nodes in the domain is updated as ${\cal N}^1=1$.
 Since this is the last node of a path we set $x^1_{0,3}=-2$ and $y^1_{0,3}=-2$.
 The choice of $-2$ is arbitrary.
 It is a number which is not assigned to any of the variables.
-Then, we check the label of the right nearest neighbour lattice site $(1,3)$.
-There are four possible outcomes.\\ {\em Case A}: If this lattice site has $0$ label, then it is relabelled as $1$.
-And, shift the end node of the path to $(1,3)$ by assigning $x^1_{1,3}=x^1_{0,3}$ and $y^1_{1,3}=y^1_{0,3}$.
+Then, we check the label of the right nearest-neighbor lattice site $(1,3)$.
+There are four possible outcomes as follows: {\em Case A}: If this lattice site has $0$ label, then it is relabeled as $1$.
+The end node of the path is shifted to $(1,3)$ by assigning $x^1_{1,3}=x^1_{0,3}$ and $y^1_{1,3}=y^1_{0,3}$.
 Accordingly, update the last node variables to $\gamma^1=1$ and $\delta^1=3$.
-The path is, then, updated by linking the lattice site $(0,3)$ to $(1,3)$ by setting $x^1_{0,3}=1$ and $y^1_{0,3}=3$.
+The path is then updated by linking the lattice site $(0,3)$ to $(1,3)$ by setting $x^1_{0,3}=1$ and $y^1_{0,3}=3$.